tektutor/k8smay2021/README.md

 https://minikube.sigs.k8s.io/docs/start/
 ```

-### Make sure minikube is in path
+### Make sure minikube is in path.
 As regular user, type the below command
 ```
 which minikube
 ```